A Jewish Baker’s Pastry Secrets, the cookbook. If you are an experienced baker you’ll enjoy it for the stories, and the exceptional recipes.

 I was thoroughly excited to find A Jewish Baker’s Pastry Secrets.
 The author, Mr. Greenstein was a pastry baker, the son of a baker, who owned a bakery in New York City.
 Mr. Greenstein began writing this cookbook 12 years before he passed away in 2012, at 83 years.
-This cookbook was compiled by Mr. Greenstein’s children to honor his memory.
+This cookbook was compiled by Mr. Greenstein’s children to honour his memory.

 I really wanted to like the book.
 It is hardcover, and I anticipated that it would make a nice gift book for my friends, who like to bake.
 And it talks about secrets.
 Who doesn’t want to find out the trade secrets of a successful pastry baker?
-The baker’s secrets come in little boxes sprinkled through out the text.
+The baker’s secrets come in little boxes sprinkled throughout the text.
 For instance, the recipe for Cinnamon Babka Loaf, page 70-71, says, “Before baking, some bakers like to drizzle additional streusel over the top…Spread gently, to avoid causing the dough to collapse.”
-Reading these “secrets”, more like tips, you can imagine Mr. Greenstein speaking to you, as he watches you make each recipes.
+Reading these “secrets”, more like tips, you can imagine Mr. Greenstein speaking to you, as he watches you make each recipe.